angelinasophiahauswald/gb_in_coref/READme.md

 ### prepare_analysis
 This function takes [model]_output_cf.txt file as input and creates a new directory for that file with the same name as the file.
 It stores inside that new directory a file with only the correct results and one for false results (to better analyse the data later).

+## Explanation of Folders
+data: location of all the data files output/ChatGPT: location of all the results of ChatGPT for every dataset output/[...]_output.txt-files: output-file of Coreferee without checking if it is correct or not output/correct_false/: contains txt-files indicating if the resolution was correct/false and a folder for every data set containing one file of that dataset with only correctly resolved sentences, and a second file with every falsely resolved sentence